Life of Agony: First reunion and Broken Valley (2003–2011)

 Life of Agony went on to tour with Megadeth, Dream Theater, and numerous other metal bands during 2005's Gigantour.
 Three years after their tour in 2005, Life of Agony released a CD/DVD set for River Runs Red with bonus tracks and videos from their early career.
-Caputo was featured on the 2007 track "What Have You Done" from the band Within Temptation.
+During this period the band started to play less live shows then they had in the past, this was partly due to the members being involved in other endeavors as Robert started Spoiler NYC as a side project and Caputo was featured on the 2007 track "What Have You Done" from the band Within Temptation.
 The song had been a minor hit all around the world.

+During a live show in Brussels on April 3, 2010 the band played "River Runs Red" in its entirety.This was then turned into a live album and was released in July of that year.
 During a December 2010 appearance on MTV's Headbangers Ball, Life of Agony announced they were writing new material.
 Abruscato stated in the interview that they were "Going to start with one song and see if there is a good enough spark to continue writing.
 This is something special for the fans for their patience."

 By the summer of 2011, the band attempted to write new material, only to feel it was being forced and not natural.
 In between, Abruscato created A Pale Horse Named Death, Joey Z. was still running his New York-based Method of Groove Studio, Caputo would focus on various solo projects, and Robert was working on his second comic for IDW and a film of his first comic called Wire Hangers.